awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### status<a name="ec2launch-v2-settings-status"></a>

-Gets the status of the EC2Launch service\.
-Optionally blocks the process until the service is finished\.
-The process exit code determines the service state:
+Gets the status of the EC2Launch v2 agent\.
+Optionally blocks the process until the agent is finished\.
+The process exit code determines the agent state:
-+ `0` — the service ran and was successful\.
++ `0` — the agent ran and was successful\.
-+ `1` — the service ran and failed\.
++ `1` — the agent ran and failed\.
-+ `2` — the service is still running\.
++ `2` — the agent is still running\.
-+ `3` — the service is in an unknown state\.
-The service state is not running or stopped\.
++ `3` — the agent is in an unknown state\.
+The agent state is not running or stopped\.
-+ `4` — an error occurred when attempting to retrieve the service state\.
++ `4` — an error occurred when attempting to retrieve the agent state\.
-+ `5` — the service is not running and the status of the last known run is unknown\.
++ `5` — the agent is not running and the status of the last known run is unknown\.
 This could mean one of the following:
   + both the `state.json` and `previous-state.json` are deleted\.
   + the `previous-state.json` is corrupted\.

-  This is the service state after running the [`reset`](#ec2launch-v2-reset) command\.
+  This is the agent state after running the [`reset`](#ec2launch-v2-reset) command\.

 **Example:**